kinectron/kinectron/memory-bank/progress.md

 - **Implementation**: Full pipeline from hardware to client
 - **Current Behavior**: Server captures, processes, and transmits depth data; client receives and visualizes

-## Partially Completed Features

 ### Raw Depth Stream Implementation

-- **Status**: Partially completed
+- **Status**: Completed with one remaining issue
 - **Implementation**:
   - Client-to-hardware data flow working (client requests properly activate the Kinect)
   - Raw depth image is properly displayed in the application UI
   - Hardware-to-client data flow successfully implemented with data packing solution
-  - Implemented data packing to reduce message size by ~50% while preserving all depth data
+  - Successfully switched from putting two depth values into a 4-channel pixel to only putting one depth value per four channels
   - Added metadata to indicate packed format for client-side unpacking
   - Successfully transmitting raw depth data from hardware to client
   - Implemented client-side unpacking of raw depth data